 The tire comes with full-depth 3D micro-gauge sipes to provide the necessary biting edges when forging over wet, icy, or slippery roads.
 Both the center rib and intermediate ribs are designed using StabiliEdge Technology to offer spirited handling.
 You’ll find open shoulder notches with four circumferential grooves that enable the tire to resist hydroplaning.

+The Firestone Firehawk AS is another example of the best tires for Mazda 3.
 Out of all the affordable tires in this list, the Firestone Firehawk AS is the only high-performance all-season tire.
 And it’s affordable, too.
 This tire starts at less than $88 per piece which amounts roughly to $352 for a set of four tires.
 That’s not bad considering you’re getting a proper performance tire for the price.

 With an aggressive asymmetric tread design, the Firestone Firehawk AS is a looker as well.
 But there’s real substance behind the sporty design.
 The tire is constructed from a silica-enhanced tread compound infused with a long link carbon compound.
 This improves the pliability of the rubber in both hot and cold weather.
-This tire also comes with 20-percent more biting edges to offer enhanced traction and grip over slippery or snowy pavement.
+This Mazda 3 tires also comes with 20-percent more biting edges to offer enhanced traction and grip over slippery or snowy pavement.

 The tire also comes with a plethora of full-depth grooves and sipes to offer relentless all-weather traction.
 It also manages to deliver a comfortable ride despite the sporting apprehensions.
 If there’s anything we have to say about the Firestone Firehawk AS, it manages to be sporty and comfortable without sacrificing all-weather traction.
 If not for the elevated levels of road noise or tire roar, this tire offers the best bang for the buck in the high-performance category.